 When the illness and injury extends for a month or more, students should be referred to SDS for consultation about eligibility for disability accommodations.
 If a sick or injured student is approved for temporary accommodations, SDS will provide an Accommodation Determination Letter.

 Am I able to request a doctor’s note to verify that a student with a disability needs to miss class or an exam?

 No. A student who is approved for attendance flexibility has provided current documentation to SDS stating that the condition may result in absences.
 The student’s condition may not require a visit to the doctor for each acute episode that results in absence.
 As a result, SDS has given the Accommodation Determination Letter as confirmation of the student’s need for the accommodation.
 If there is a concern about the number of absences and its impact on meeting essential course requirements, please contact SDS.

 What guidance do you have for implementing deadline extensions or attendance flexibility in my course?

 Students who have been approved for deadline extensions and/or attendance flexibility should have the opportunity to adjust deadlines, take absences, and take make-up exams, providing that the accommodations align with essential course requirements.

-Please review the Attendance and Flexibility Accommodation Agreement at the beginning of the quarter, which will specify how this accommodation(s) will be implemented in the course.
+Please review the Attendance and Flexibility Accommodation Agreement available on the Course Flexibility-Faculty page at the beginning of the quarter, which will specify how this accommodation(s) will be implemented in the course.
 The SDS staff is available to discuss the agreement and will maintain a copy of the finalized agreement.

 Instructors can contact SDS to review course policies, discuss how it may impact various types of disabilities, and explore alternative solutions.